 “The American Dream is… the set of ideals (democracy, rights, liberty, opportunity and equality) in which freedom includes the opportunity for prosperity and success, as well as an upward social mobility for the family and children, achieved through hard work in a society with few barriers.
 In the definition of the American Dream by James Truslow Adams in 1931, “life should be better and richer and fuller for everyone, with opportunity for each according to ability or achievement” regardless of social class or circumstances of birth. “~Wikipedia.com

 Because of her sacrifices, I live a very comfortable life that affords me everything I have dreamed of and honestly even more.
-With out her and my grandfather’s sacrifice, I would not have earned a Bachelors and Masters degrees, or worked my way up the ladder in my day job.
+With out her and my grandfather’s sacrifice, I would not have had the opportunity to earna Bachelors and Masters degrees, or worked my way up the ladder in my day job.
 I live in a nice house in a culturally diverse neighborhood and school where I see many families living the American Dream.
 Those who moved here for better opportunities for their families.

 While my Grandmother’s story may not be unique, it doesn’t diminish the sacrifice.
 Thanks to her sacrifice her 7 Children, 11 Grandchildren, 7 great grandchildren (and likely more to come), will live better lives.
 The American Dream.

 I will never forget the love my grandmother had for me and my children, and of course her entire family.
 Her sacrifice and legacy lives on in all of our successes.